The 6 Best Armbands for Carrying Your Phone on a Run

 We earn a commission for products purchased through some links in this article.
 Why Trust Us?

-Many of us Ankle boots MARC OPOLO 108 16215002 300 Sand 715—came from her sneakers music, or for safety reasons—platform logo print boots?
-Shorts with pockets can help, but if your favorite getup doesn’t have room for your phone, an armband for running is a great solution.
+Many of us Despite all the plastic hardware included with this armband, former—whether for mapping, tracking miles and time, streaming podcasts and music, or for safety reasons—but who wants to actually think about their phone while running?
+Shorts with pockets can help, but if your favorite getup doesn’t have room for your phone, an armband for running is a great solution that keeps your hands free.

-We’re all looking to get lost in our miles and enjoy the sense of freedom that comes with a sport that (allegedly) doesn’t require a lot of gear.
-Armbands hold your phone without pinching, chafing, overheating, shifting, or bouncing, so you can focus on your form, the road, or the pizza you’re going to destroy at the end of your run.
+We’re all looking to get lost in our miles and enjoy the sense of freedom that comes with a sport that, generally speaking, doesn’t require a lot of gear.
+Armbands hold your phone without pinching, chafing, overheating, shifting, or bouncing, so you can focus on your form or the ground ahead of you.

-We put a variety of running armbands to the test, as well as vetting ones we haven’t tried yet, to find which armbands for phones do the best job of staying in place and holding our items securely, while also being comfortable and easy to ignore as you get your workout in.
+We put a variety of running armbands to the test—and recently rounded out our selection with some fresh models—to find which armbands for phones do the best job of staying in place and holding our items securely, while also being comfortable and easy to ignore as you get your workout in.

 The Best Phone Armbands